andreasmuelder/statecharts.online/chapters/07-execution-semantics.md

 ### Emulating Super Steps

-You can achieve super-step-like behavior in single-step systems using **internal events** (Like I did in the example about Run-To-Completion Semantics).
+You can achieve super-step-like behavior in single-step systems using **internal events** (like I did in the example about Run-To-Completion Semantics).
 When an action raises an internal event, that event is queued and processed in the next RTC step, creating a chain of back-to-back transitions without external involvement.
 This approach provides the conceptual simplicity of super-steps while maintaining the predictability and traceability of single-step execution.

 ---